 Firstly, make sure you respond promptly.
 I know we can’t be slaves to our email but try to reply within 24 hours if at all possible, and ideally as soon after the enquiry is received – the sooner you reply, the higher the chance that they will book.
 Think about when you contact businesses – tradespeople etc – aren’t you always most impressed by the ones who respond the most promptly?
 Aren’t you always a bit put out if it’s been over 24 hours and there’s no response?
 If you really can’t respond within 24 hours, make sure you have an autoresponder in place to let them know to expect this.

 Once contact has begun, keep in contact!
 I know we don’t want to pester, and of course we shouldn’t… but people often do just forget to reply.
 Everyone’s lives are chaotic nowadays and especially when you’re planning a wedding or you’ve got young kids, life just takes over sometimes.
-Obviously don’t harangue them, but do keep checking in with them at regular intervals (you can set reminders in your calendar or studio management software like Studio Ninja.)
-Often they’re still interested but got waylaid or distracted.
+Obviously don’t harangue them, but do keep checking in with them at regular intervals.
+You can set reminders in your calendar or studio management software like Studio Ninja (use the code ANNAHARDY50 at checkout to get 50% off your first year of Studio Ninja).
+Often clients are still interested but got waylaid or distracted.
 It’s not being pushy to remind them that you’re there to help if they’re still interested.

 Make the whole process as simple as possible.
 Get on top of your admin paperwork and systemise everything.
 Try to enable them to check availability, read brochures, sign booking forms, complete questionnaires etc in as easy and accessible way as possible, ideally online if you can.
 We live in an age when apps and tech allow most things to be done quickly and seamlessly, so don’t let your business seem like it’s behind the times or a ball-ache to engage with.